IBM Watson: Preparation

 In 2008, IBM representatives communicated with Jeopardy! executive producer Harry Friedman about the possibility of having Watson compete against Ken Jennings and Brad Rutter, two of the most successful contestants on the show, and the program's producers agreed.
 Watson's differences with human players had generated conflicts between IBM and Jeopardy! staff during the planning of the competition.
 IBM repeatedly expressed concerns that the show's writers would exploit Watson's cognitive deficiencies when writing the clues, thereby turning the game into a Turing test.
 To alleviate that claim, a third party randomly picked the clues from previously written shows that were never broadcast.
 Jeopardy! staff also showed concerns over Watson's reaction time on the buzzer.
-Originally Watson signalled electronically, but show staff requested that it press a button physically, as the human contestants would.
+Originally Watson signaled electronically, but show staff requested that it press a button physically, as the human contestants would.
 Even with a robotic "finger" pressing the buzzer, Watson remained faster than its human competitors.
 Ken Jennings noted, "If you're trying to win on the show, the buzzer is all", and that Watson "can knock out a microsecond-precise buzz every single time with little or no variation.
 Human reflexes can't compete with computer circuits in this regard."
 Stephen Baker, a journalist who recorded Watson's development in his book Final Jeopardy, reported that the conflict between IBM and Jeopardy! became so serious in May 2010 that the competition was almost cancelled.
 As part of the preparation, IBM constructed a mock set in a conference room at one of its technology sites to model the one used on Jeopardy!.
 Human players, including former Jeopardy! contestants, also participated in mock games against Watson with Todd Alan Crain of The Onion playing host.
 About 100 test matches were conducted with Watson winning 65% of the games.

 To provide a physical presence in the televised games, Watson was represented by an "avatar" of a globe, inspired by the IBM "smarter planet" symbol.
 Jennings described the computer's avatar as a "glowing blue ball crisscrossed by 'threads' of thought—42 threads, to be precise", and stated that the number of thought threads in the avatar was an in-joke referencing the significance of the number 42 in Douglas Adams' Hitchhiker's Guide to the Galaxy.
-Joshua Davis, the artist who designed the avatar for the project, explained to Stephen Baker that there are 36 trigger-able states that Watson was able to use throughout the game to show its confidence in responding to a clue correctly; he had hoped to be able to find forty-two, to add another level to the Hitchhiker's Guide reference, but he was unable to pinpoint enough game states.
+Joshua Davis, the artist who designed the avatar for the project, explained to Stephen Baker that there are 36 triggerable states that Watson was able to use throughout the game to show its confidence in responding to a clue correctly; he had hoped to be able to find forty-two, to add another level to the Hitchhiker's Guide reference, but he was unable to pinpoint enough game states.

 A practice match was recorded on January 13, 2011, and the official matches were recorded on January 14, 2011.
 All participants maintained secrecy about the outcome until the match was broadcast in February.